 (2) Income received in a frequency other than monthly shall be converted into a monthly amount.
-All cents shall be dropped after multiplying the individual's income by the appropriate conversion factor, and prior to applying applicable earned income disregards, as set forth in paragraph (H)(2) of this rule.
-Hourly rates which contain cents are not rounded, but are multiplied in the exact amount.
+All cents shall be dropped after multiplying the individual's income by the appropriate conversion factor, and prior to applying applicable earned income disregards, as described in paragraph (H)(2) of this rule.
+Hourly rates that contain cents are not rounded, but are multiplied in the exact amount.

 (3) Conversion shall be performed using the following factors:

 (a) Income received on a weekly basis is multiplied by 4.3.